anonym101/gitme2/readme.md

-### GitMe2
-Install your `Git repos` using a script (make sure it includes `package.json` of your project).
-This Project installs gits from an array and place them in desired location.
+Install your `Git repos` using a script.
+This app installs gits from an array, then places them in desired location.
 After each installation, `npm link` is performed on each repo so make sure it is an npm package.
-There after you can add it to your `package.json` for intellisense, example: `"rep-name":"file:gits/rep-name"`, so then `require('rep-name')` will get picked up by your `CLI`.
+After you can add it to your `package.json` for intellisense _(`"rep-name":"file:gits/rep-name"`)_ and  `require('rep-name')` will get picked up.
+&nbsp;
+&nbsp;

 ### Install
 ```shell
 $ npm i gitme2
 ```
+&nbsp;
+&nbsp;

 #### Why use it ?